 If there’s one person who can make us fall in love with our planet—even when it’s in peril—that just might be Will Smith.
-The actor stars in the forthcoming Disney+ and National Geographic series, Welcome to Earth.
+The actor stars in the new Disney+ and National Geographic series, Welcome to Earth.

 Smith is part David Attenborough part Bear Grylls in the new series.
 The Aladdin star confesses in the trailer that he’s never climbed a mountain or swam in a lake.
 “I was in a cave once,” he says.